Kazhnuz/awesome-gnome/README.md

 - [Tilix](https://github.com/gnunn1/terminix/) is a tiling terminal emulator for GNOME
 - [systemd Manager](https://github.com/mmstick/systemd-manager) is a tool to control graphically systemd
 - [GColor 3](https://hjdskes.github.io/projects/gcolor3/) is a GTK3 color picker for GNOME
+- [Coulr](https://github.com/Huluti/Coulr) lets you convert between RGB and hexadecimal codes for colours
 - [GPaste](https://github.com/Keruspe/GPaste) is a clipboard manager for GNOME (that is composed of both an applicaiton and an extension)
+- [Peek](https://github.com/phw/peek) is a simple screen recorder that saves your recording as a GIF
+- [NFO Viewer](https://github.com/otsaloma/nfoview) is a simple viewer for NFO files, beating text editors with preset font and encoding settings and clickable hyperlink support
+- [GTimeLog](https://github.com/gtimelog/gtimelog) is a simple app for keeping track of time
+- [Paperwork](https://github.com/openpaperwork/paperwork) is a personal document manager for scanned documents and PDFs
+- [Gnome Pomodoro](http://gnomepomodoro.org/) is a Pomodoro timer

 ### Internet